icopy-site/awesome-cn/docs/awesome/awesome-terraform.md

 ### IDE

 - [vscode-terraform-live-graph](https://github.com/adamiBs/vscode-terraform-live-graph) - Terraform Live Graph Extension for Visual Studio Code is a plugin that allows you to generate a live Terraform graph as you code.
+- [tf-nav](https://marketplace.visualstudio.com/items?itemName=owenrumney.tf-nav) - Terraform Navigation Extension to created an index of resources by type of file with an easy to navigate treeview.

 ## Libraries